 This was until the rise of FinTech companies, who leveraged APIs as gateways to expose traditional financial services so that third-party developers could build custom solutions on top of them.
 There’s a lot you can achieve with FinTech APIs, without having to go through the labor of manually implementing any functionality.

-A simple query on ProgrammableWebshows there are 1956 APIs listed under the tag of Financial APIs, with around 290 listed this very year.
+Reflect that we are linking to on G2.com which shows there are 139 APIs listed under the tag of Financial APIs, with around 290 listed this very year.

 FinTech APIs are putting immense pressure on Traditional Banking and Financial Organisations, who are actively trying to catch up.
 Customers today expect advanced, frictionless experiences and banks with traditional business models are failing to provide them.